rymanacevedo/rymanacevedo/README.md

 - **Tools**: AWS, GCP, Azure, Firebase, Docker, PostgreSQL, MongoDB
 - **Testing**: Jest, Playwright, Cypress, Selenium

-## EdTech
-Education is the foundation of progress, and I am committed to creating tools that empower learners and educators.
-My contributions include:
-- Architecting scalable eLearning platforms for over 5 million learners.
-- Designing intuitive user interfaces that enhance engagement and accessibility.

 ## 🤖 Passion for AI